Missing $g$-mass: Investigating the Missing Parts of Distributions: Summary of results

+The upper bound in the above results comes from the worst case risk of the Good-Turing estimator.
+In our first result, presented in the following theorem, we provide matching upper and lower bounds (in their dependance on $n)$ on $R^*_{n,\alpha},$ for $\alpha \in \mathbb{N.}$ \begin{theorem} For a positive integer $\alpha\in \mathbb{N}$ and $n > 2\alpha$,

-\end{enumerate} \end{theorem} Paraphrasing the first part of the theorem, the minimax risk of the order-$\alpha$ missing mass for a positive integer $\alpha$ falls as $1/n^{2\alpha-1}$.
+where $c_l$, $c_u$ are positive constants. \end{theorem} Paraphrasing the theorem, the minimax risk of the order-$\alpha$ missing mass for a positive integer $\alpha$ falls as $1/n^{2\alpha-1}$.
 In a proof presented in Section \ref{sec:minimax_M_0_alpha_proof}, we show the lower bound in \eqref{eq:minimax_M_0_alpha_int} using Dirichlet priors and the upper bound using a generalized Good-Turing estimator for $M_{0,\alpha}(X^n,P)$, denoted $\mgt_{0,\alpha}(X^n)$, defined as

 To understand why the above estimator works well, let us consider its bias, which can be simplified as follows:

 where the change to absolute value in the LHS of $(a)$ follows because the previous expression is clearly non-negative, and the RHS of $(a)$ follows from the inequality $1-(1-p_x)^\alpha\le \alpha p_x$ ($\alpha\ge 1$).
 Finally, $(b)$ follows because $\binom{n}{\alpha}p^\alpha_x(1-p_x)^{n-\alpha}\le 1$ and $\binom{n}{\alpha}\ge (n/\alpha)^\alpha$.
 Hence, the bias falls as $1/n^{\alpha}$.
 The squared-error risk computation is more involved, and, as shown in the proof in Section \ref{sec:minimax_M_0_alpha_proof}, it falls as $1/n^{2\alpha-1}$ matching the lower bound.